Table of Contents

 Patients with candida folliculitis develop a localized infection of a hair follicle and are usually less immunocompromised than the other patients described above.

 Diabetes mellitus is associated with an increased risk of onychomycosis, a fungal nail infection that is caused by candida species.
-Patients present with nail thickening, pain and redness under the nail, and a tense nail bed that is warm and inflamed.
+Patients present with nail thickening, pain, and redness under the nail, and a tense nail bed that is warm and inflamed.
 These forms of skin infection can become chronic in patients with hypoparathyroidism, diabetes, autoimmune disorders, and thymomas.

-Patients with known history of HIV infection are at risk of developing oropharyngeal candidiasis especially when they are not on HAART.
+Patients with a known history of HIV infection are at risk of developing oropharyngeal candidiasis especially when they are not on HAART.
 Additionally, diabetics and patients who receive broad-spectrum antibiotics may develop oropharyngeal candidiasis.
 Such patients present with a sore mouth, burning tongue and white patches over the oral mucosa.
-Physical examination reveal membranes that are white, erythematous patches on the hard and soft palates, and angular cheilitis.
+Physical examination reveals membranes that are white, erythematous patches on the hard and soft palates, and angular cheilitis.

 Esophageal candidiasis is common in patients who are more severely immunocompromised such as patients on chemotherapy and HIV infection.
 Patients present with dysphagia, chest pain, painful swallowing, and nausea and vomiting.
 Patients with esophageal candidiasis also have oropharyngeal candidiasis.

-Women are at risk of developing vulvovaginal candidiasis, which usually presents with pain, vaginal discharge, dysuria and painful intercourse.
+Women are at risk of developing vulvovaginal candidiasis, which usually presents with pain, vaginal discharge, dysuria, and painful intercourse.
 This is the most common form of candidiasis that can be identified in healthy subjects without known risk factors.
 If such women have intercourse with a male partner, the male partner might develop candida balanitis.
 Candida balanitis presents as a penile whitish rash that is painful and also associated with dysuria.

 Patients with neutropenia and malignancy are at risk of developing systemic candidiasis.
 Hepatosplenic candidiasis presents in these patients with fever, right upper abdominal pain, and jaundice that is not responsive to wide spectrum antibiotics.

 Candidemia is another form of systemic candidiasis that is usually identified in hospitalized patients who develop a fever that is not responsive to antibiotics.
-Patients have history of prolonged intravenous catheterization and are usually in the intensive care unit.
+Patients have a history of prolonged intravenous catheterization and are usually in the intensive care unit.